 In plain English, when you paste a link on any social media, open graph meta tags make sure the preview of the attached website looks good, i.e. there’s a well-cropped, and sized image and the title and the description are relevant instead of a generic or randomly picked information from the copy.
 On top of that, every social media platform has different format requirement which when ignored don’t yield attractive results.
 By integrating OG in the code, you can tell each social network how your website should look like when shared.

 Something we want to get off our chest before we go.
 We kept feeling like an SEO tool should be briefly mentioned on this list.
-However, we concluded that it relies on client’s preferences and business ecosystem just a tad too much.
-One may employ an external agency to maintain their SEO aspect of a website in which case; the company would introduce their favourite tool to deal with it.
+However, we concluded that it relies on the client’s preferences and business ecosystem just a tad too much.
+One may employ an external agency to maintain the SEO aspect of a website.
+The company would introduce their favourite tool to deal with it.
 With so many helpers out there, it’s almost unreasonable to force an SEO tool on someone as he might be already familiar with one that you haven’t thought of.

 Regardless, while we agree there are no two websites alike, every web agency must deliver the website features above.
 No half-measures, please!

 Are you stuck on a website project that never ends?